 The ESMRMB is a non-profit and apolitical society, which promotes the development and practical application of magnetic resonance in medicine and biology within Europe.
 It fosters co-operation both between workers in different European countries and between those in the various disciplines in its field.
 The ESMRMB is committed to scientific and technical excellence, to innovation and quality in healthcare, to the promotion of knowledge and understanding, and to interdisciplinary co-operation.

 The ESMRMB aspires to be the premier body in its field within Europe, and to promote Europe’s role in the research and practice of magnetic resonance in medicine and biology.

 3) Means of achieving the purpose and methods of raising the funds

 The Society holds congresses, meetings, workshops, provides educational programmes and offers a wide variety of services to its members.
 It also collaborates with national and international societies in related fields.
 Among other activities, the Society organises annual scientific meetings, manages a scientific journal and educational course programmes in the field of MRI and MRS.

 The necessary funds are to be derived from:

-Membership dues, proceeds from scientific meetings, workshops etc. enterprises owned by the Society, contributions, collections, legacies, and other donations.
+Membership dues, proceeds from scientific meetings, workshops etc. enterprises owned by the Society, contributions, collections, legacies, interests earned and other donations.

 4.1) The period